onlyquake/xonotic-wiki/Editing.md

 Automated checking
 -------------------

 Neither GL not GH support red links (highlighting broken links) so there's a script in `assets/check-and-fix.py` that does it.
-You can run it in the wiki root to find broken stuff.
-It'll also move or rename files that don't follow the above guidelines, use `--dry-run` to prevent that.
+You can run it in the wiki root to find broken links and unreachable files.
+It'll also move or rename files that don't follow the above guidelines, use `--dry-run` to prevent that (or you can just revert the changes with git).